 Our range of classes offer something to suit everyone.
 Because we know that life can be hectic, we schedule our classes to take place at a variety of times so you can find the ideal slot for some downtime.
 The practice of yoga has been around for thousands of years.
 Over time, it has developed into a wide range of unique techniques and styles.

 All types of yoga incorporate physical and mental practices that help elevate your mood, invigorate your body and sharpen your mind.
 Some styles will also include spiritual practices.
-We love to share the many benefits of yoga with our community – you can start exploring them at the blog.
+We love to share the many benefits of yoga with our community, you can start exploring them by reading our yoga & wellbeing blogs.

 To get truly exceptional benefits (and the most enjoyment) from your classes, we recommend finding the right style, teacher and timeslot for you.
 Discover the various styles of yoga we offer below.